 Fees Involved In NER Engineers Australia

-Ner Assessment And Registration Fees | ||||
+| Ner Assessment And Registration Fees | ||||

-Assessment Fee For Initial Application | Assessment Fee For Additional General or Specific Area of Practice | Annual Registration Fee | ||
+| Assessment Fee For Initial Application | Assessment Fee For Additional General or Specific Area of Practice | Annual Registration Fee | ||

-EA Members | $365 (including GST) | $365 (including GST) | The fee includes NER registration for the remainder of the current membership year. | $115 (including GST) |
+| EA Members | $365 (including GST) | $365 (including GST) | The fee includes NER registration for the remainder of the current membership year. | $115 (including GST) |

-Non EA Members | $610 (including GST) | The fee includes NER registration fee for the remainder of the current financial year | $185 (including GST) | |
+| Non EA Members | $610 (including GST) | The fee includes the NER registration fee for the remainder of the current financial year. | $185 (including GST) | |

-Engineers Australia Chartered members (current) | $335.50 (including GST) | Complimentary to 30 June 2018 | $97.00 (including GST) from 1 July 2019 | |
+| Engineers Australia Chartered members (current) | $335.50 (including GST) | Complimentary to 30 June 2018 | $97.00 (including GST) from 1 July 2019 | |

-Engineers Australia Chartered members (Chartered gained after 2 November 2015) | $335.50 (including GST) | Chartered assessment fee includes the NER registration fee for the balance of the current Engineers Australia membership subscription year in which Chartered is obtained | $97.00 (including GST)in subsequent membership subscription years | |
+| Engineers Australia Chartered members (Chartered gained after 2 November 2015) | $335.50 (including GST) | Chartered assessment fee includes the NER registration fee for the balance of the current Engineers Australia membership subscription year in which Chartered is obtained. | $97.00 (including GST)in subsequent membership subscription years | |

-EA Non Chartered Members | $335.50 (including GST) | $335.50 (GST Incl) | The fee includes NER registration fee for the balance of the current EA membership subscription year | $97.00 (including GST) in subsequent membership subscription years |
+| EA Non-Chartered Members | $335.50 (including GST) | $335.50 (including GST) | The fee includes the NER registration fee for the balance of the current EA membership subscription year. | $97.00 (including GST) in subsequent membership subscription years |

-Overseas EA Members | $310 (including GST) | The fee includes NER Registration fee for EA Membership Subscription Year | $97.00 (including GST) | |
+| Overseas EA Members | $310 (including GST) | The fee includes the NER Registration fee for the EA Membership Subscription Year. | $97.00 (including GST) | |

-Overseas EA Non Members | $515 (including GST) | The fee includes NER Registration fee until 30th June of the current year | $166 (including GST) |
+| Overseas EA Non-Members | $515 (including GST) | The fee includes the NER Registration fee until 30th June of the current year. | $166 (including GST) | |

-Who can Register in the National Engineering Register (NER)?
+Who can register in the National Engineering Register (NER)?

 Engineers Australia Members in Each Occupational Category

-Engineering associates, professional engineers, and engineering technologists who have worked for at least five years in the industry and seven years in their specific field of engineering can register on the NER.
 They need to show relevant job experience, and during the interview, they must confirm their Continuing Professional Development (CPD) declarations.
 Additionally, they must have Professional Indemnity Insurance (PII) and demonstrate their ability to keep it up to date.

 Chartered Members of Engineers Australia